 “Lindsay and Jason had probably been dating for a little less than a year, around a year, somewhat in that period,” said Lindsay’s father Jeff Buziak.
 “They did move in together.
 Jason’s mom Shirley bought an expensive waterfront property, and so they moved into there.” ( Shirley is a top producing realtor and owns multiple properties as do many other realtors/people with successful careers.
 It is not out of the norm for someone to purchase a lakefront property.
-No one has access to Shirley’s financial records so where is the evidence to support the claims she purchased real estate by criminal means?
+No one has access to Shirley’s financial records so where is the evidence to support the claims she purchased real estate by criminal means and with cash?
 There is no evidence to support the Zailo’s are guilty of money laundering.
 Shirley is not a drug trafficker but Erickson Delalcazar and his group are.
 They have criminal records to prove it.
 Does Shirley have a criminal record?
 No.)

 Lindsay’s father felt there was something boiling underneath.

 “He adored Lindsay, but he was overprotective, over-possessive, jealous, and that really bothered Lindsay,” said Jeff Buziak.
 (It was reported Lindsay initially had plans to attend a stagette in Vancouver the night she was murdered.
 It was reported that Jason had encouraged Lindsay to attend the stagette and even offered to do the Desousa showing for her.
-Lindsay decided to forgo the stagette and stayed behind to attend a friends birthday party which was the night Lindsay was murdered.(friend confirmed birthday party during CHEK news interview).
+Lindsay decided to forgo the stagette because work came first and decided to attend a friends birthday party which was on the night Lindsay was murdered.(friend confirmed birthday party during CHEK news interview).
 Does that sound like a jealous, over-possessive boyfriend to you?
 If Jason was involved in Lindsay’s murder why would Jason offer to do the showing for Lindsay and encourage her to go to the stagette?
 Wouldn’t that have foiled his own plan to have her murdered if he was involved?)